Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 13. Broccoli

 Broccoli is a surprising source of vitamin C, with one cup of raw broccoli providing 81.2 milligrams.
-It’s also rich in vitamin K, folate, and fiber.
+It’s also rich in vitamin K, folate, and fibre.
 Broccoli is best enjoyed lightly steamed or raw to preserve its vitamin content.

 14. Brussels Sprouts